4 the People: Release

 The satellite rights of the film's Tamil version were sold to Star Vijay.

 Sify wrote that "Jayaraj's 4 The People is a trendsetter and a welcome change in the placid superstar driven Malayalam film industry".
-Nowrunning said that "Though the storyline is wafer-thin, the narration is fast paced and the film is technically brilliant".
+Nowrunning said that "Though the storyline is wafer-thin, the narration is fast-paced and the film is technically brilliant".

 Box office

-It became the highest-grossing Malayalam film of the year, grossing ₹3 crore against a budget of ₹40 lakh.
+It became one among the highest-grossing Malayalam films of the year, grossing ₹3 crore against a budget of ₹40 lakh.